mfelleisen/Santorini/Material/plan-v2.md

 Once we have a referee working with two players, we can move on to a tournament.
-To keep things simple, we still assume that all components are in written in the same language and that we configure them at start-up time.
+To keep things simple, we still assume that all components are written in the same language and that we configure them at start-up time.
 But we also wish to bring this closer to the world-wide santorini.com setting and thus act as if the components need to receive meta-information from the tournament manager .